papermill/pandoc-bootstrap/README.markdown

 TODO/IDEAS
 ==========

-(not everything here is in the scope of this repo and will move downstream later)
+(not everything here is in the scope of this repo, so some things will move downstream later)

 - Handling of non-linear content (via Tooltips etc)
     - Footnotes